Every year, more and more restaurants, shops and other Boothbay establishments are opening and staying open year-round.

 - Baker’s Way (89 Townsend Ave) is an excellent spot for a budget breakfast (the breakfast sandwiches are excellent and their old fashioned donuts are wonderful) or for a quick or “to go” Vietnamese curry lunch.

-- Oak Street Provisions (43 Oak St.) and Eventide don't offer seating but they do serve wonderful homemade soups and a few other "to go" options.
+- Eventide Specialties (5 Boothbay House Hill Rd.) doesn’t offer seating but they do serve wonderful homemade soups and a few other “to go” options.

 Although the above restaurants are open year-round, some close one or two nights per week and/or on holidays, so it’s always best to call ahead for the latest schedules.
 There are also a number of great spots in neighboring Damariscotta.